ManchesterJavaCommunity/jmanc/index.md

-We are delighted to be hosting the first JManc Unconference on 23rd June 2018 at Auto Trader.

 ## About JManc Unconference

-This is the first ‘unconference’ run by the Manchester Java Community.
-We hope there to be many more to come.
+The Manchester Java Community  are delighted to be hosting the first JManc Unconference on 23rd June 2018.
+We hope this will be the first of many.

 The idea is that Java developers of all skill levels will to come together for a full day of discussions, sharing experiences, learning and spending time with our peers in the industry.

-JManc is inspired by JCrete®, arguably the best Java unconference in the world.
+JManc is inspired the [LJC Unconference](http://unconf.londonjavacommunity.co.uk/) and [JCrete®](http://www.jcrete.org/), arguably the best Java unconference in the world.

 ## What is an unconference?